-Respectfulness in your online engagement with class colleagues is anticipated.
+Respectfulness in your online engagement with colleagues is anticipated.
 Please assume positive intent in collegiate communication, give kindness to others and keep in mind that we can never truly know what another person experiences.

 Student behavior or speech that disrupts the instructional setting will not be tolerated.
-Disruptive conduct may include, but is not limited to: unwarranted interruptions; failure to adhere to instructor's directions; vulgar or obscene language directed at others; slurs or other forms of intimidation; and physically or verbally abusive behavior.
+Disruptive conduct may include, but is not limited to: unwarranted interruptions; failure to adhere to instructor's directions; vulgar or obscene language; slurs or other forms of intimidation; and physically or verbally abusive behavior.
 In such cases where the instructor determines that a student has disrupted the educational process a disruptive student may be temporarily removed from class.
 In addition, they may be reported to the Chief Student Services Officer or designee (See: The Student Code of Conduct).

-Syllabus for Sociology 1: Intro to Sociology-Online
+Syllabus for Sociology 2: social problems- Online